Most people that have experienced recurring dreams have wondered what they mean.

 This is despite them tending to have more introverted traits.
 These individuals also tended to be more hostile and found it difficult to get on with others in the real world.

-Other studies reveal different characteristics.
-For instance, Veronica Tonay has written extensively on the connection between personality and dreams.
+Other studies reveal different characteristics when it comes to the connection between personality and dreams.

 - Those who are anxious and self-aware of their sensitivity will tend to have more similar dreams about past and future events.
 People that repress their feelings will usually dream of the present.